-A new lawsuit calls Deshaun Watson a 'serial predator.'
-14 lawsuits against him now allege sexual assault
+A lawsuit calls Deshaun Watson a 'serial predator.'
+16 lawsuits against him now allege sexual assault

-(CNN)Houston Texans quarterback Deshaun Watson was called a "serial predator" in the latest of 14 lawsuits against him alleging sexual assault.
+(CNN)Houston Texans quarterback Deshaun Watson is now facing 16 lawsuits alleging sexual assault.

+Two new lawsuits were filed against Watson in Harris County, Texas, on Tuesday, alleging he assaulted women while receiving a massage in May and October 2020 respectively.

-As with almost all of the lawsuits, the new lawsuit said, "Watson's behavior is part of a disturbing pattern," but was the first to include, "Plaintiff believes Watson to be a serial predator."
+A lawsuit filed earlier this week called Watson a "serial predator" and as with almost all of the lawsuits, it said, "Watson's behavior is part of a disturbing pattern," but was the first to include, "Plaintiff believes Watson to be a serial predator."

-Seven new lawsuits were filed in Harris County, Texas on Monday by attorney Tony Buzbee, who is representing the women.
-Buzbee filed seven lawsuits against Watson last week.
+In addition to the two lawsuits Tuesday, seven lawsuits were filed in Harris County on Monday by attorney Tony Buzbee, who is representing the women.
+Buzbee also filed seven lawsuits against Watson last week.

 After the first suit was filed, Watson denied those allegations in a statement posted to Twitter.